OE9SAU/SAUBerry9/Radioberry_Console/README.md

 My sincere thanks to Johan for the RadioBerry SDR project, John Melton for piHPSDR.
 Rama VU3RDD and Deepu VU3TLD for suggestions and design reviews from the beginning of this project.

+## Code Modifications by OE9SAU (10/2025) – v2.0
+* This version contains several enhancements and bug fixes for the piHPSDR Controller for Radioberry.
+The focus was on improving CAT command handling, gain control logic, and ensuring proper encoder behavior.

 ## Version V1.0 Features
 * VFO controlled by single optical encoder
 * AF, AGC, RX GAIN and RIT controlled by 4 mechanical encoders